rolandbudai/babazaj.hu/README.md

 # babazaj.hu
-small white noise generator app for babies
+This is a basic white noise generator app for babies